People-pairs in a sentence are a grammar trap when one of the people is yourself. Then you might stumble over choosing I or me, we or us.

 The guard winked at Christopher Robin and [the guard winked at] I.

 WRONG, so I is wrong in the short version too.

-CORRECT, so me is correct in the short version too: She hugged Paul and me.
+CORRECT, so me is correct in the short version too.

 When the people-pair starts the sentence, you just expand the sentence a different way:

-Paul [went to town] and I went to town.
+Christopher Robin [went to Buckingham Palace] and I went to Buckingham Palace.

-CORRECT, so I is correct in the short version too: Paul and I went to town.
+CORRECT, so I is correct in the short version too.

-Paul [went to town] and me went to town.
+Christopher Robin [went to Buckingham Palace] and me went to Buckingham Palace.